ammarahm-ed/react-native-mmkv-storage/docs/encryption.md

 await MMKV.encryption.changeEncryptionKey("encryptionKey");

-// if you dont want to store it
+// if you  want to store it

-MMKV.encryption.changeEncryptionKey("encryptionKey", false);
+MMKV.encryption.changeEncryptionKey("encryptionKey", true);
 ```

 !> After changing the encryption key, you will need to change your key or provide a key in the loader method above or it will throw error and not load the database.